 5. When confronted by others, focus on the issue under discussion and remain polite

 First, acknowledge the value in the other party’s ideas or opinions.
-For example, “I see your point in …” or “Jason provided a very interesting perspective…” Then, you can provide facts, data, or other evidence to explain why your recommendation is more desirable for the current circumstance.
+For example, “I see your point in …” or “Jason provided a very interesting perspective…” Then you can provide facts, data, or other evidence to explain why your recommendation is more desirable for the current circumstance.
 Even if your idea is not accepted, at least you make it heard – that’s the most important.

 6. If your idea is stated by others first, don’t feel there is nothing else to say

-You can express your support for this idea and if you have additional thoughts about it, share with the group to have further discussion.
+You can express your support for this idea and if you have additional thoughts about it, share them with the group to have further discussion.
 For example, “I like this idea.
 By doing …., we might also be able to tackle….”
 “Great idea.
 We might also want to consider… to further expand …”